 – Allowing you to demonstrate your specialist knowledge

-– Helping you become known in your peer group so they will refer on
+– Helping you become known in your peer group so they will refer you on

 Write for Other Platforms and Publications